greenaddress/gentle/README.md

 To use Gentle with Chrome/Chromium you need to open the browser with the --allow-file-access-from-files flag or serve the files from a local webserver.

-If you have python installed you can get a simple web server by using `python -m SimpleHTTPServer 8080` in the gentle directory and then point your browser at http://localhost:8080
+If you have python installed you can get a simple web server by opening a shell, entering the gentle directory and run:

+ `python -m SimpleHTTPServer 8080`

+Once you have your webserver running open in your browser [http://localhost:8080](http://localhost:8080)